Full programme by day

 1. Luc Buee, University Lille, Inserm, France - Tau pathology seeding and spreading

-2. Veerle Baekelandt, Department of Neurosciences, Leuven, Belgium - Alpha-synuclein pathology seeding and spreading
+2. Veerle Baekelandt, Department of Neurosciences, KU Leuven, Leuven, Belgium - Alpha-synuclein pathology seeding and spreading

 3. Sebastian Brandner, UCL Hospitals NHS Foundation Trust, London, UK- Prion pathology seeding and spreading